arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

                         type: boolean
         '202':
           description: |
-            Returned if the definition could be added successfully and waitForSync is disabled for the `_graphs` collection.
+            Returned if the definition can be added successfully and `waitForSync` is disabled for the `_graphs` collection.
             The response body contains the graph configuration that has been stored.
           content:
             application/json: